 The David C. Herriman Fund of GCF

-David Herriman (1932-2017) was a longtime Covington real estate developer, arts leader, philanthropist and gay rights activist.
-Mr. Herriman was born in Indianapolis and served as a B-52 pilot in the U.S. Air Force before moving to Northern Kentucky to manage his family's rock quarry business.
+David Herriman was a longtime Covington real estate developer, arts leader, philanthropist and gay rights activist.
+Born in Indianapolis, he served as a B-52 pilot in the U.S. Air Force before moving to Northern Kentucky to manage his family’s rock quarry business.
 In the 1980s, Mr. Herriman developed the Covington riverfront communities of Riverside Plaza and Riverside Terrace at the foot of the Roebling Suspension Bridge.
-He was a shareholder in the Covington Trust Bank and served as its president.
+He also served as president of the Covington Trust Bank.

 Purpose of the David C. Herriman Fund

-The David C. Herriman Fund of the Greater Cincinnati Foundation was created to ensure continuation of support to the arts community of the tri-state region that Herriman loved and supported in his lifetime.
+The David C. Herriman Fund of Greater Cincinnati Foundation was created to ensure continuation of support to the arts community of the tri-state.
 The purpose of the fund, in his words, is “to make possible what otherwise would be impossible.”

-At the Advisory Committee’s request, GCF will issue a Request for Proposals to solicit grant applications for this fund.
+At the Advisory Committee’s request, GCF will issue a Request for Proposal to solicit grant applications for this fund.

 - Applicants must have an IRS determination as a nonprofit 501(c)(3) organization.

 - The Fund’s grantmaking purposes will be limited to support of the arts within the eight-county area of Ohio, Indiana and Kentucky (OKI)

 - Applications for funding will be considered from both small and large arts organizations, excluding colleges and universities.

 - An organization may not receive a grant for more than two years in succession.